mayurwaghmode/DevOps-Connect/Linux/README.md

 $ cat > myfile.txt
 unix is great os.
 Unix is open source.
-Unix is a free OS. learn operating systems. unix Linux Which one did you choose?
+Unix is a free OS. learn operating systems.
+Unix Linux Which one did you choose?
 Unix is easy to learn.
 Unix is a multiuser OS.
 Learn Unix.
 Unix is powerful.
 ```